98% Success Rate

 Precise planning with first-hand knowledge defining our high success rate

-Island Peak climbing with Everest Base Camp Trek is a fantastic experience in the Himalayas of Nepal.
+Island Peak summit climb, lesser known as the Imja Tse climb with Everest Base Camp Trek is a fantastic experience in the Himalayas of Nepal.
 It is designed for energetic and physically fit trekkers with little or no experience in mountain expedition.
 Island Peak (6,189m/20,305ft) is one of the main climbing peaks in the Everest Region of Nepal with an impressive and highly glaciated West Face that rises from the Lhotse Glacier.
-Being one of the ‘trekking peaks‘ with very little technical aspects, Island Peak is not a difficult undertaking for a beginner climber wishing to enter the incredible world of mountain climbing.
-Hundreds of climbers flock to Nepal every year to get a permit for Island Peak climbing.
-Our adventure also takes us into the heartland of the Khumbu Valley and Sherpa culture.
+Being one of the ‘trekking peaks’ with very little technical aspects, Island Peak climb’s difficulty level is mediocre for a beginner climber wishing to enter the incredible world of mountain climbing.
+Our adventure journey takes us into the heartland of the Khumbu Valley and Sherpa culture.
 Before scaling the peak, we also visit, possibly the most popular trekking destination in the world – Everest Base Camp Trek (5,357m/17,575ft) and Kala Patthar – for the up-close views of Mt.
 Everest and other high mountains.

 The Island peak climbing itinerary has proper and gradual acclimatization at suitable intervals.
 The 19-day journey begins from and comes to a conclusion at one of the most famous airstrips in the world, the Lukla Airport in the Everest Region.

 |Day 03 Fly to Lukla then trek to Phakding||2,800m/9,187ft||3-4 hrs|